Twigby Cell Phone Plans Review

 This isn’t a terrible setup.
 Sprint’s network is pretty strong in major metropolitan and suburban areas, but Verizon’s network has far greater reach.
 That means Twigby customers should rarely be without at least a few bars of service.

 Check out these coverage maps to see how the two networks look in your area.

 If you want to learn more about coverage and data speeds read our review of all the major cellular networks.

 Twigby cell phones and devices

-For example, Twigby’s mobile app retains a 3.4-star rating in the Apple Store and a 3-star rating on Google Play.3, 4 That’s not too impressive, but it could be worse.
-Let’s call it a “C-”.
+It’s hard to give an exact grade to Twigby’s customer service, but we can see that the company’s mobile app retains a 3.1-star rating in the Apple Store and a 3-star rating on Google Play.
+That’s not too impressive, but it could be worse.
+So maybe we’ll call it a C-minus.

 Let’s do a super short recap of all that, in six words: cheap, customizable plans but “meh” performance.
 Now, let’s do a slightly longer recap of this Twigby review.